berkes/berkes.github.com/_posts/2012-10-01-farewell-drupal.markdown

 been "solved" ages ago in academical books and studies.
 I learned that "talk is silver, code is gold" is simply not true.
-Code that is discussed, thought about, refactored, and then discussed again, is of a much higher quality then code that is "just done".
-I learned that properly architecturing something, turns it into far more then gold.
+Code that is discussed, thought about, refactored, and then discussed again, is of a much higher quality than code that is "just done".
+I learned that properly architecturing something, turns it into far more than gold.
 I often complained about "[horse-tack](https://en.wikipedia.org/wiki/Blinders)-coding" in Drupal.
 Where working on small, isolated issues was (and is) always preferred over refactoring larger parts.
 This has led to a lot of repetition, inconsistent APIs and very unpredictable behaviour.
 I learned about encapsulation, separation of concerns, loose-coupling and more such well-known principals.
 All of which Drupal lacks, or ignores.
-I had the feeling I grew faster then Drupal.
+I had the feeling I grew faster than Drupal.

 I also came across _Ruby on Rails_ and found that there were actually real, technical solutions for several of my gripes with Drupal.
 We are talking 2005,